Skip to content

 At X's office, under the smoke of the capital, on 11 September, Emilia's self-requested interview with director Klamar and head of production Mirjam, just back from leave, begins.
 Emilia breaks down and says she was raped by technician Richard, that she has no recollection of what happened to her that night.

-Mirjam starts trembling and as tears roll she says: "Oh my god, that happened to me once at a theatre festival too.
+Mirjam starts shaking and as tears roll she says: "Oh my god, that happened to me once at a theatre festival too.
 I woke up in the morning in the bed of a superior without a single memory".
 Klamar does not respond.
 Emilia asks if he knew about 'Limburg' and he says he had only vaguely heard something about two people who had slept together.
 And yes, he had also vaguely heard about Emilia's boyfriend being banned from the workplace.

 This puzzled Emilia because the director was present every day.
 The exact, he says, he does not know about it.
 He promises to find out everything; he will ask Richard, technician/internship supervisor Torsten, production worker Pjotr and the head of engineering for explanations and report back to Emilia.
 Emilia ends the conversation with her considering going to the Vice Police to file a report against Richard.